SasView/sasmodels/doc/guide/pd/polydispersity.rst

 .. note:: In 2009 IUPAC decided to introduce the new term 'dispersity' to replace
            the term 'polydispersity' (see `Pure Appl.
 Chem., (2009), 81(2), 351-353 <http://media.iupac.org/publications/pac/2009/pdf/8102x0351.pdf>`_
-           in order to make the terminology describing distributions of properties unambiguous.
-Throughout the SasView documentation we continue to use the term polydispersity because one of the consequences of the IUPAC change is that orientational polydispersity would not meet their new criteria (which requires dispersity to be dimensionless).
+           in order to make the terminology describing distributions of chemical properties unambiguous.
+However, these terms are unrelated to the proportional size distributions and orientational distributions used in SasView models.

 Suggested Applications
 ^^^^^^^^^^^^^^^^^^^^^^

-If applying polydispersion to parameters describing particle sizes, use the Lognormal or Schulz distributions.
+If applying polydispersion to parameters describing particle sizes, consider using the Lognormal or Schulz distributions.

-If applying polydispersion to parameters describing interfacial thicknesses or angular orientations, use the Gaussian or Boltzmann distributions.
+If applying polydispersion to parameters describing interfacial thicknesses or angular orientations, consider using the Gaussian or Boltzmann distributions.

 If applying polydispersion to parameters describing angles, use the Uniform distribution.
 Beware of using distributions that are always positive (eg, the